 Dodge County Fair Booth

 In 2007, KARE President Diane O’Brien-Berge was awarded the Preservation Alliance of Minnesota’s Advocacy Award.
-The link below contains information about the award.
+This link contains information about the award – Preservation Alliance of Minnesota – 2007 Minnesota Preservation Awards

 In 2007, the Preservation Alliance of Minnesota (PAM) placed the historic 1918 Kasson Public School on PAM’s 10-Most Endangered Historic Building List.
-The links below lead to the nomination form and the award brochure (see Page 3).
+The links below lead to the nomination form and the award brochure (see Page 3) – Nomination Form: 10-Most Endangered Historic Building List

 In 2009, KARE was awarded a $2,500 grant from the National Trust for Historic Preservation from the Sweatt Endowed Preservation Services Fund to support expenses related to the 2009 Historic Properties Reuse Study Report that was developed by John Lauber and Company.
 The links below lead to the nomination form and the award letter.